jonc/osboids/README.md

 listening for commands), but you must have a particular setting in the .ini file for that region (see below) - in other words, you must have a config for it!

-To become active, the module needs enabled in the ini file or commanded to do so from inworld or the console.
+To become active, the module needs to be enabled in the ini file or commanded to do so from inworld or the console.
 Otherwise it does nothing on startup except listen for commands.
 If you are running multiple regions on one simulator you can have different Birds settings per region in the configuration file, in the exact same way you can customize per Region setting in Regions.ini